EddieGranados/EduardoGranados.github.io/blog_posts/cron_jobs.md

 <br>

 ###### How to schedule a cron on a Kali Linux machine
-- There are 5 main values
+- There are 6 main values

 Value|Description|
 -|-|
 MIN|What minute to exexute at (0-59)|
 HOUR|What hour to execute at (0-23)|
 DOM|What day of month to execute at (1-31)|
-MON|What month of the year to execute (1-12,Jan-Dec)|
+MON|What month of the year to execute (1-12, Jan-Dec)|
 DOW|What day of the week to execute at (0-6, Sunday-Saturday)|
 CMD|Actual command that will be executed|
 <br>